RubixML/ML/README.md

 $dataset = new Labeled($samples, $labels);
 ```

-The dataset is now ready to be used within Rubix.
+The Dataset object is now ready to be used throughout Rubix.

 ### Choosing an Estimator